 First the environment

 We are observing the production of organic rice in a planned system.
 One product only, within many productive strategies that result in many others, let alone energy conservation.
-The land is prepared to eliminate erosion and increase the absorption capacity of water and organic matter with the use of infiltration ditches and intercropping.
+The land is prepared to eliminate erosion and increase the absorption capacity of water and organic matter using infiltration ditches and intercropping.
 Forest corridors with multiple species are established, creating protected and level spaces.
 The straw is returned to the soil, so water and nutrients complete the natural cycle.
-There is no erosion or pollution.
-The soil gets richer and moister.
+There is no erosion or pollution and soil biology is increased.

 The ancestral nature of our species is of collective organization.
 People eating together thrive together.
-The TV is turned off and the fire is on all day.
-The children seem to be in paradise, and joy is general.
+The TV is turned off, and the fire is on all day.
+The children seem to be in paradise and joy in general.

 The limits of this account

-The price of common rice in the commodity market (Brazil) is around $ 45 for a 50kg bag.
-Within the current economic model, the farmer receives less than one Brazilian Real per kilo of common rice, produced with chemical fertilizers, heavy machinery and agrochemicals.
+The price of rice in the commodity market (Brazil) is around $ 45 for a 50kg bag.
+Within the current economic model, the farmer receives less than one Brazilian Real per kilo of rice, produced with chemical fertilizers, heavy machinery and agrochemicals.
 The consumer pays from 2 to 5 Brazilian Reais per kilo.
-The cheapest rice is almost always the oldest stock rice.
+The cheapest rice on the market is almost always the oldest stock rice.

-The production limit is determined by the needs of each family.
-In an organized community, when staple food production exceeds basic needs it is time to discuss investing in the future.
-What to do with what’s left over?
+The needs of each family determine the production limit.
+When staple food production exceeds basic needs in an organised community, it is time to discuss investing in the future.

 Never doubt that a small group of people can change the world.
 That’s all you can do.